public-key-cryptography/public-key-editor/README.md

 	You can create a java archive or java jar file so the file doesn't have to be compiled each time.

-	If the Editor.java file is in the Downloads folder, first compile the .java source code to create the executable .class files using /usr/jdk/jdk-18/bin/javac -d EditorClassFiles Downloads/Editor.java; then
+	If the Editor.java file is in the Downloads folder, first compile the .java source code to create the executable .class files using the command /usr/jdk/jdk-18/bin/javac -d EditorClassFiles Downloads/Editor.java; then
 	load the class files and create the .jar file using the jar (create verbose file) command /usr/jdk/jdk-18/bin/jar cvf Editor.jar -C EditorClassFiles .; use cd;